square/stoic/docs/JVMTI.md

 # JVMTI

-This is an implementation of something approximating JDI, but instead of being implemented on JDWP it is implemented directly on top of JVMTI.
+The JVMTI package implements something approximating JDI, but instead of being implemented on JDWP it is implemented directly on top of JVMTI.

 It is hoped by using the structure of JDI I avoid running into any design landmines.
 Since we are running in-process, many aspects of JDI can be simplified, so I didn't implement JDI interfaces